offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

      ```{svgbob}
      * "In this example, the undesired genome has B and C next to each other and the"
-       "tail of B is followed by the tail of A, just as in the desired genome."
+       "tail of B is followed by the tail of C, just as in the desired genome."

                                 .---------------------------------------------------.
                        .--------+--------.                                 .--------+-------.
-             A             B         C           D                             B        C        D           A
+            +A            +B        -C          +D                            +B       -C       +D          -A
      -->>>>>>>>>>>>>>--->>>>>>>---<<<<<<<----->>>>>>>------      vs       -->>>>>>>--<<<<<<<-->>>>>>>--<<<<<<<<<<<<<<--
       5'                      DESIRED                   3'                 5'       ^       UNDESIRED               3'
                                                                                     |